XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Historical Data

 The amount of historical data kept online, as set in the `online_delete` and  `advisory_delete` field, is a major contributor to required storage space.
 Currently, about 12GB of data is stored per day.
-However, you should expect this amount to grow as transaction volume increases across the XRP Ledger Network.
+However, you should expect this amount to grow as transaction volume increases across the XRP Ledger network.

 ### Log Level

+The default `rippled.cfg` file configures the logging verbosity to `warning`.
+This setting greatly reduces disk space and I/O requirements over more verbose logging.
+However, more verbose logging provides increased visibility when troubleshooting.

-The default logging verbosity for `rippled` in the `log_level` field is set to `debug` and requires several GB or more per day, depending on transaction volumes and client activity.
-Setting this to a lower level, such as warning, greatly reduces the space and I/O write requirements.
-The trade-off to a lower setting is decreased visibility for trouble-shooting problems.
+**Note:** If you omit the `log_level` command from the `[rpc_startup]` stanza, `rippled` falls back to `debug` level logging, which requires several more GB of disk space per day, depending on transaction volumes and client activity.

 ## Network and Hardware